MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Invoke-AzureRemoteAppSessionLogoff.md

 ```

 ## DESCRIPTION
-The **Invoke-AzureRemoteAppSessionLogoff** cmdlet immediately logs off a user from a remote session running in azure_2 RemoteApp.
+The **Invoke-AzureRemoteAppSessionLogoff** cmdlet immediately logs off a user from a remote session running in Azure RemoteApp.

 ## EXAMPLES